chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

 CHPL_REGEXP
 ~~~~~~~~~~~
    Optionally, the ``CHPL_REGEXP`` environment variable can be used to enable
-   regular expression operations as defined in :chpl:mod:`Regexp`.
+   regular expression operations as defined in :chpl:mod:`Regex`.
 Current
    options are:

        ======= ==============================================